Mohamed-Laymouna/Analyzing-Customer-Churn-Power-BI/Readme.md

-# Analyzing Customer Churn in Power B
+# Analyzing Customer Churn in Power BI
 <a name="top"></a>
 ## Table of Contents
 - [Overview](#overview)